SeerUK/docker-jenkins-slave/README.md

 The following environment variables are available to configure the slave.

+* `JAVA_OPTS`: Used to customise the JVM running the slave.
+By default sets file encoding to UTF8.
 * `MASTER_HOST`: This is the IP/hostname of the master node.
 * `MASTER_PORT`: This is the port of the master node.
 * `SLAVE_NAME`: The name, in your master node, of the slave you're setting up.